shanetutwiler/bayesworkflow/README.md

 7. Do Other Things!
 (Model Stacking, etc.)

-  Content: In this section, the script generates visualizations to explore the effects of the chosen priors further.
-It uses ggplot2 to plot the results from the prior predictive checks, visualizing how the number of classrooms affects the estimates and standard errors for the attention effect.
+  Content: In this section, the script uses leave one out (loo) cross-validation to compare models, and to then weight and stack them.
+Example visualizations are given via ggplot2.